Yamaha Austria Racing Team

-YART (Yamaha Austria Racing Team) is a World Endurance Championship racing team based in Heimschuh, Styria, Austria.
+The Yamaha Austria Racing Team (YART) is a World Endurance Championship racing team based in Heimschuh, Styria, Austria.
 YART is also one of three official GYTR (Genuine Yamaha Technology Racing) Pro Shops in Europe, alongside Crescent Racing in the UK and Ten Kate Racing in the Netherlands.
-YART was founded in 2001 by Mandy Kainz; it finished runner up in 2006 and 2008 and won 2009, 2023 and 2025 the FIM Endurance World Championship.
+YART was founded in 2001 by "Mandy" Manfred Kainz; it finished runner up in 2006 and 2008 and won 2009, 2023 and 2025 the FIM Endurance World Championship.

 In 2020 Yamaha Motor Europe and YART unveiled a limited edition Petronas Yamaha SRT replica YZF-R1.
 The 46 machines have been commissioned to celebrate 46 years of Petronas oil business and will cost €46,000 each.
 The bikes are available to European customers only.